 Taxes are pretty low right now, historically speaking, and they are especially low for corporations.
 Biden’s proposed tax increase would raise the corporate income tax rate from 21 percent to 28 percent.
 (Note that effective rates for many corporations would remain lower than the base rate, just like today.)
 But how does that affect most cannabis businesses?
 Not at all.

 Most cannabis businesses are taxed as partnerships and the C corp rate has no relevance to them.
 This includes cannabis retailers, even though they take the worst lumps from IRC § 280 E. If these stores are taxed as C corps when rates increase, they can always uncheck the box.
 For tax purposes, the change is treated as a liquidation which can theoretically result in double taxation.
 However, this is relevant only to appreciated assets, and cannabis retailers tend not to have many (or any) of those.
-The asset side of most retailer balance sheets is predominantly made up of the cannabis itself, a perishable good.
+The asset side of a cannabis retailer’s balance sheet is usually predominantly made up of the cannabis itself, a perishable good.

 If the C corp tax rate jumps to 28 percent next year, or to 38 or 88 percent, any cannabis business taxed as a partnership — again, most cannabis businesses — will not be affected in the least.
 The big change for these businesses will instead likely come with federal legalization.
 When that happens, IRC § 280E will lose its bite.
 But you can absolutely bet Congress will implement a regime to maintain those federal revenues.
 And whatever it is will be higher than the 5-8 percent excise tax proffered under the MORE Act.
 I guarantee it.